bcourtine/documentation-theme-jekyll/pages/mydoc/mydoc_build_scripts.md

 Note that the delete part of the script (`rm -rf`) works really well.
 It annihilates a folder in a heartbeat and doesn't give you any warning prompts, so make sure you have it set up correctly.

-Also, in case you haven't set up the SSH publishing without a password, see [Getting around the password prompts in SCP][mydoc_no_password_prompts_scp].
+Also, in case you haven't set up the SSH publishing without a password, see [Getting around the password prompts in SCP][/mydoc_no_password_prompts_scp].
 Otherwise the script will stop and ping you to enter your password for each directory it transfers.

 ### (Optional) Push to repositories